DanielPollithy/danielpollithy.github.io/_posts/2018-10-28-lstm-toy-examples.md

 ![phase_displacement_lstm.png]({{site.baseurl}}/images/phase_displacement_lstm.png)

-I still have the problem with the initial value but the rest looks good.
+I still have the problem in the area of x < 0.2, but the rest looks good.

 If I only interpolate between 0.6 to 0.8 I get good enough cosine waves.
 (Blue points is the sine for reference):